 Containing over 200,000 known species and an estimated 2,000,000 unknown species, the ocean is home to a large portion of the earth's biodiversity.
 Protect marine wildlife by investing in companies that manage plastic, hazardous waste, and carbon output.

 Ocean warming has caused coral reefs to decalcify and die at an increasing rate.
-Uptake of greenhouse gases by the ocean has raised the acidy level of the ocean, which harms coral.
-Newday plays a role in reducing carbon by setting strict carbon emission standards for companies in the Ocean Health Portfolio.
+Uptake of greenhouse gases by the ocean has raised the acidity level of the ocean, which harms coral.
+Newday plays a role in reducing carbon emissions by investing in companies developing low-carbon alternatives to existing energy technologies.

 Society's increasing demand for plastic has strained and damaged the ocean habitat for the marine wildlife that calls it home.
-The Ocean Health Portfolio includes companies that do not contribute to ocean plastic pollution.
+The Ocean Health Portfolio includes companies that have strong policies on plastic pollution reduction.

 On the chart below, the Ocean Health Portfolio is compared to the Vanguard 500 over a 1 year timeframe.